xxfoundation/elixxir-docs/end_to_end.md

 #### Edge cases

 There are many edge cases.
-One of them is: If a rekey that was Sent is never Confirmed then a rekey will again be sent in the futureat some random interval.
+One of them is: If a rekey that was Sent is never Confirmed then a rekey will again be sent in the future at some randomly selected time.

 #### Privacy Considerations